There are hundreds of ways to promote a self-published book.

 Did you use beta readers to give you feedback about this question?
 Have you had anyone read your book apart from yourself?

 A good book needs to develop over time.
-When you finish your first draft, you need to get external ideas and helpful criticism.
+When you finish writing your first draft, you must get external ideas and helpful criticism.

 Rough, mistake-ridden first drafts never sell well.